LShafer/pymaceuticals/README.md

 ## Data Analysis & Conclusions

 • Capomulin is the only drug which showed a significant decrease in tumor volume during treatment.
-Infubinol and Ketapril nearly mirrored the placebo in terms of tumor volume increase during treatment.
+Infubinol and Ketapril nearly mirrored the placebo in terms of tumor volume increase during treatment.<br>
-• Capomulin treatment resulted in the fewest number of metastatic sites during treatment.
+• Capomulin treatment resulted in the fewest number of metastatic sites during treatment.<br>
 • Capomulin treatment resulted in significantly higher survival rates among the mice.
-Infubinol actually performed worse than the Placebo treatment in terms of survival rates, with Ketapril coming in nearly equal to the placebo.
+Infubinol actually performed worse than the Placebo treatment in terms of survival rates, with Ketapril coming in nearly equal to the placebo.<br>

 ## Part 2: Pymaceuticals